aremmell/libsir/README.md

 ## Implementation details

-### Destinations
+### Output destinations

 - `stdout` / `stderr`
 - `syslog`
 - _n_ number of log files (_archived automatically a'la logrotate when they get too big_)

-### Decoration
+### Informational output

-libsir computes certain data that may be useful in output (_particularly for debugging postmortem_).
+libsir is able to output certain data that may contribute to better comprehension of the program state (_particularly for debugging postmortem_).
 Each destination may be configured to receive any, all, or none of these.

 > Note: the appearance of this data may be customized for your application.
 See [Customization](#customization) for more information.